ragibalasad/gocloudy/README.md

 sudo mv gocloudy /usr/local/bin
 ```
 After doing this, you’ll be able to run gocloudy from anywhere by simply typing `gocloudy`

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to open a pull request or submit an issue if you encounter any bug or have ideas for new features.